-As many organisations transitioned into a “new normal” of hybrid work this year, their security teams were focused on thinking of new and creative ways to help protect their users from novel attack types.
-In fact, nearly half (48%) of chief information security officers (CISOs) surveyed for the 2022 Voice of the CISO report from Proofpoint said they felt their organisation was at risk of suffering a material cyber attack in the next 12 months.
+As many organizations transitioned into a “new normal” of hybrid work this year, their security teams were focused on thinking of new and creative ways to help protect their users from novel attack types.
+In fact, nearly half (48%) of chief information security officers (CISOs) surveyed for the 2022 Voice of the CISO report from Proofpoint said they felt their organization was at risk of suffering a material cyber attack in the next 12 months.

-As you work to compile metrics to analyse the success of the security awareness education programs you launched throughout 2022, you’re also likely wondering how to educate your employees effectively as you enter 2023.
+As you work to compile metrics to analyze the success of the security awareness education programs you launched throughout 2022, you’re also likely wondering how to educate your employees effectively as you enter 2023.
 The “Get Ready for ’23” Security Awareness Kit from Proofpoint can help.
 It provides three weeks’ worth of cybersecurity best practices and educational assets to help your users become more knowledgeable about cyber threats so they can:

 - Avoid falling for ransomware attacks

 - Stay safe when working from home

 - Remain vigilant against phishing lures

 Ransomware attacks are difficult to detect—and can have tremendous consequences

 Ransomware continues to be near the top of security teams’ concerns, and for good reason.
 Attackers using this approach don’t just encrypt files and information—they demand payment in return for this data.
 Ransomware can also cause organizations to shut down their operations while they investigate the extent of the damage.
 According to our 2022 State of the Phish report, 78% of organizations faced ransomware attacks in 2021, and nearly 15 million phishing messages contained malware payloads with later-stage ransomware.